P

 Three Parson Russell Terriers side by side on an autumnal meadow

 Somewhere between 1 ¼ and 1 ¾ cups of dry dog food is the usual maintenance ration for these dogs.
-This should divide up between breakfast and dinner.
+This should be divided between breakfast and dinner.
 Adjust the quantity based on how much of an active lifestyle the particular dog is living at the time.
 Smaller dog breeds can become obese quickly.

 Maintenance And Grooming